Skip to content

 By default, Music, Pictures, and Videos are shared.
 To remove one, click the × next to the folder name.

 Now, choose the network connection you want to use for sharing.
-Your other devices will need to be on this same network too.
+Ensure your other devices are connected to the same network.

 If a Wi-Fi network is available, that should be the best option to reach other devices.